prebid/prebid.github.io/dev-docs/bidders/criteo.md

 {: .alert.alert-warning :}
 This bidder adapter automatically includes the Criteo User ID module and performs iFrame syncs.

 {: .alert.alert-warning :}
-Criteo currently only supports getFloor if floors are in USD and if the publisher is enabling the Criteo Publisher Tag external js call.
-The collected floors will only be used for logging purposes and won't bid taken into account when bidding.

-{: .alert.alert-warning :}
 Prebid-Server support is on alpha test and is currently a non-finished product.
 Activation requires setup and approval before beginning.
 Please reach out to your account manager or publishers@criteo.com for more details.